Henry Aurand: European Theater

 This did not occur; Aurand still had friends in high places.
 Maxwell told McCloy what had happened, and McCloy contacted Eisenhower.
 On December 7, Aurand's wife Betty wrote to inform him that he would not be sacked.
 Instead, Aurand assumed command of the Normandy Base Section on December 17, vice Major General Lucius D. Clay, who was returning to ASF in Washington, DC.
 He was also awarded the Bronze Star Medal.
 The Normandy Base Section had been the main point of entry for American supplies, but was now being superseded by the port of Antwerp.
 Aurand was soon confronted by two crises.
 On December 16, the Germans initiated the Ardennes offensive.
 The main effect on the Normandy Base Section was that it would be called upon to provide manpower as reinforcements for combat units, two engineer battalions to construct and man defences along the Meuse, and additional service units to activate Antwerp.
 Together, these demands would require about half of the Normandy Base Section's 150,000 personnel.
 Aurand replaced American soldiers with French civilians and German prisoners of war, and placed greater reliance on the rehabilitated railway network instead of the roads.
 The second crisis occurred on Christmas Eve; the troopship SS Léopoldville, carrying 2,235 men of the 66th Infantry Division, was torpedoed and sunk by the German submarine U-486, with the loss of 763 American lives.
 There was little that Aurand could do other than supervise rescue operations and tour the hospitals and the camp where survivors were collected.

 A large proportion of the Normandy Base Section was made up of African American units, and shortly after Aurand assumed command of the Normandy Base Section, five were hanged for rape and murder.
 Over the following month, another seventeen were convicted and sentenced to death.
 Aurand asked Brigadier General Benjamin O. Davis, the Army's only African American general officer, for a report.
 The report produced sobering but not unexpected conclusions.
 Commanders of African American units complained that French civilians misrepresented, misreported and exaggerated charges of rape by African Americans.
 Aurand adopted and carried through Davis's recommendations for improving the living and working conditions and recreational facilities available to African Americans, and reports of serious crimes declined during 1945.
 May 4, 1945, was Aurand's last day as commanding general of the Normandy Base Section.
 Lee informed Aurand that the commander of the China Theater, Lieutenant General Albert C. Wedemeyer had requested his services.
-Lee expressed the hope that Aurand would stay—the Normandy Base Sectyion was expected to become busy again as troops redeployed to the United States and the Pacific—but conceded that if their positions were reversed he would go.
+Lee expressed the hope that Aurand would stay—the Normandy Base Section was expected to become busy again as troops redeployed to the United States and the Pacific—but conceded that if their positions were reversed he would go.
 Aurand elected to go to China.
 Aurand was succeeded by his deputy, Brigadier General Jesse A. Ladd.
 For his services, Aurand was awarded an oak leaf cluster to his Distinguished Service Medal.